Luis Octavio

 Couldn't be removed or shortened — but where it lived could change

-After several user interviews, one quote gave us the main insight: "I started with the conservative strategy because I didn't know how to invest or diversify with other strategies.
-If I had known before, I'm sure it would have been different."
+One interview quote was the whole insight: "I started with the conservative strategy because I didn't know how to diversify.
+If I'd known before, it would have been different."

 04